Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 ncn-mw# kubectl drain --ignore-daemonsets --delete-local-data $NODE
 ```

-You may run into pods that cannot be gracefully evicted due to Pod Disruption Budgets (PDB), for example:
+There may be pods that cannot be gracefully evicted due to Pod Disruption Budgets (PDB).
+For example:

 ```text
 error when evicting pod "<pod>" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget.
 ```

 In this case, there are some options.
-If the service is scalable, you can increase the scale to start up another pod on another node, and then the drain will be able to delete it.
+If the service is scalable, the scale can be increased.
+The goal is to get another pod to start up on another node, allowing the drain to delete the original pod.
 However, it will probably be necessary to force the deletion of the pod:

 ```bash
 ncn-mw# kubectl delete pod [-n <namespace>] --force --grace-period=0 <pod>
 ```

 This will delete the offending pod, and Kubernetes should schedule a replacement on another node.
-You can then rerun the `kubectl drain` command, and it should report that the node is drained
+Then rerun the `kubectl drain` command, and it should report that the node is drained.

 <a name="reset-kubernetes-on-worker"></a>

-#### Reset Kubernetes on worker node being removed
+#### Reset Kubernetes on Worker Node Being Removed

 Run the following command **on the node being removed**.
 The command can be run from the ConMan console window.